-The PAN Forum is a three-day conference held in Washington, DC, bringing together Parkinson’s disease advocates from across the nation.
-Attendees gather to learn the latest in Parkinson’s public policy and research.
+The PAN Forum is an annual, three-day conference held in Washington, DC, which brings together Parkinson’s advocates from across the nation to learn the latest in Parkinson’s public policy and research.
 The 2016 PAN Forum took place on February 29 – March 2, 2016.
 Each year, Forum attendees have the opportunity to learn about new research, treatments and policy issues and visit Capitol Hill to advocate for better treatments and a cure.

 The PAN Forum Features: